shansen18/BootCamp/Week17/Report.md

 to GoodCorp.

-When performing the internal penetration test, there were several alarming vulnerabilities that were

-identified on Hans' desktop.
+When performing the internal penetration test, there were several alarming vulnerabilities that were identified on Mr. Gruber's desktop.
 When performing the attacks, GoodSecurity was able to gain access to his machine and find the secret recipe file by exploit two programs that had major vulnerabilities.
 The details of the attack can be found in the 'Findings' category.

 1.  # Findings

-Machine IP:
+**Machine IP:**

 192.168.0.6

-Hostname:
+**Hostname:**

 MSEDGEWIN10

-Vulnerability Exploited:
+**Vulnerability Exploited:**

-Icecast Header Overwrite (metasploit exploit/windows/http/icecast_header
+Icecast Header Overwrite (Metasploit exploit/windows/http/icecast_header

-Vulnerability Explanation:
+**Vulnerability Explanation:**

-During our investigation we found that this comoputer was subject to a buffer overflow exploit that allows an attacker to remotely gain control of the system, using the Icecast service on port 8000.
-This explopit operated by over writing the memory on the affected system.
+During our investigation we found that this computer was subject to a buffer overflow exploit that allows an attacker to remotely gain control of the system, using the Icecast service on port 8000.
+This exploit operated by over writing the memory on the affected system.

 Some actions that an attacker may take on a vulnerable system are: